 Kitchen items used in this recipe

-I love my Lodge Dutch oven for a recipe like this because it heats evenly and is wide enough to come to a simmer quickly.
+I love my Lodge Dutch oven for a recipe like this because it heats evenly and is wide enough to raise all the ingredients to a simmer quickly.
 Major downside: it weighs 13 pounds.

 The Henckels Santoku knife is my favorite.
 It’s light in the hand, holds its edge well (a sharp knife is a safe knife) and has the little pockets that keep vegetables from sticking to the blade as you slice or chop.
 I have two sizes but I use the 7 inch most often.

 Here are both curry pastes, and though you may not want to buy all three from Mae Ploy, on Amazon this is the best deal.
-Mae Ploy keeps well in the refrigerator but if you are trying this recipe for the first time, the small jar of Thai Kitchen is probably your best bet.
+Mae Ploy keeps well in the refrigerator.
+If you are trying this recipe for the first time though, the small jar of Thai Kitchen is probably your best bet.
 And of course Thai Kitchen’s product is vegan.

 Imagine vegetable broth is great – there is a low-sodium version too.